IHE/QRPH.CCG/input/pagecontent/CCG_v1_actor.md

     acts upon the recommendations to provide person-centric, guideline-adherent care.

-The actors that participate in operationalizing the four use cases are pictorially illustrated by Figure 13.
+The actors that participate in operationalizing the four colour-coded use cases are pictorially illustrated by Figure 13.

 <figure>